labring/sealos/docs/4.0/docs/quick-start/index.md

 [cloud terminal](https://www.sealos.io/docs/cloud/apps/terminal/) It is the recommended tool to operate sealos cloud through CLI.
 You can also debug other pod svc, etc, utilizing the terminal.

-If you need a separate database instance，[sealos pgsql](https://www.sealos.io/docs/cloud/apps/postgres/) is a good choice, you can create a pgsql database in minutes.
+If you need a separate database instance，[sealos PostgreSQL](https://www.sealos.io/docs/cloud/apps/postgres/) is a good choice, you can create a PostgreSQL database in minutes.

 If you need a separate customized kubernetes cluster, you can use [sealos cloud provider](https://www.sealos.io/docs/cloud/apps/scp/).
 It only takes five minutes to create a kubernetes cluster with high availability.
 The creation is 2 to 3 times faster than similar products!